alinex/node-validator/README.md

 ### RegExp

-Check that the given text is a regular expression.
+Check that the given value is a regular expression.
+If a text is given it will be compiled into an regular expression.

 Complete Example